cnrancher/docs/content/rancher/v2.x/cn/tools/pipelines/reference/_index.md

 ---
-title: Pipeline Variable Reference
+title: 4 - Pipeline 变量参数
-weight: 8000
+weight: 4
 ---

 For your convenience, the following variables are available for your pipeline configuration scripts.
 During pipeline executions, these variables are replaced by metadata.
 You can reference them in the form of `${VAR_NAME}`.